marcelluscaio/marcelluscaio/README.md

 ### Welcome to my Github page!

 I am from Rio de Janeiro, Brazil, and currently live in Toronto, Canada.
-I have many passions, from karate to music and literature.
+I have many passions, from karate and calisthenics to music, cinema and literature.

-I am a Front End Developer who loves seeing the blank screen being populated step by step by the code I create.
-I am a developer since 2020, and I have specialized in creating responsive, accessible and light pages.
+I am a Developer who loves seeing the blank screen being populated step by step by the code I create.
+Continuously learning since 2020, I have specialized in creating responsive, accessible and light pages, using many different tools, from plain HTML and CSS to Next.js.

 I am moved by the desire to learn, and I get great satisfaction on teaching what I know.
+I have developed a deep understanding of the tools I use, mainly CSS, and I am constantly helping people in communities and writing articles to share my insights.
+My current goal is to deepen my knowledge in React and Next.js.

 <br>